MicrosoftDocs/VBA-Docs/api/overview/Excel/graph-visual-basic-reference.md

 This reference contains information about the collections, objects, methods, properties, and enumerations of the Excel Graph object model.

-Note: If you are looking for information about Microsoft Graph, the unified API endpoint, see [Microsoft Graph Overview](https://developer.microsoft.com/graph).
+Note: If you are looking for information about Graph, the unified API endpoint, see [Graph Overview](https://developer.microsoft.com/graph).

 -  **[Concepts](../Excel.md)** Provides important concepts about developing custom Excel Graph solutions.